Evaluating the Usefulness of Paratransgenesis for Malaria Control: Analysis

 \subsection{Homogeneous Mixing Scenario}

 Mosquitoes, like all life forms, have a specific energy requirement, which they can obtain either from taking a blood meal or a sugar meal.
 However, mosquitoes may prefer blood meals over sugar meals, as the former contain a rich variety of nutrients, such as proteins, which are used by mosquitoes for oviposition.
-Conversely, if the sugar baits are positioned near mosquito breeding sites or are augmented by chemical odours which are attractive to the mosquitoes, then they may take more sugar meals than blood meals.
+Conversely, if the sugar baits are positioned near mosquito breeding sites, or are augmented by chemical odors which are attractive to the mosquitoes, then they may take more sugar meals than blood meals.
 We incorporate these scenarios in our model by introducing a parameter $p,\ p \in [0,1]$, which represents the preference of mosquitoes for a blood meal, while $q = 1-p$ represents the preference for a sugar meal.
-Due to the homogeneity of human hosts, during time interval $dt$, the chance that a mosquito bites a human is given by $apNdt/(pN + qNx)$, and the probability that a mosquito takes a sugar meal in time $dt$ is given by $aqNxdt/(pN + qNx)$, since sugar baits are assumed to be distributed uniformly throughout the population.
-If the mosquito does not have any bias towards sugar baits or humans ($p=.5$), then the chance of taking a sugar meal or a blood meal will simply depend on amount of human hosts and sugar baits.
-Thus, the rate at which susceptible human hosts get infected is given by $abS_hI_mp/(Np + qNx)$.
-When a mosquito takes a blood meal from an infected human and becomes infected by the parasite, it takes $\tau$ duration of time for the mosquito to become infectious.
-During this time, the mosquito can either die or it can move to the removed compartment by taking a sugar meal.
-The probability that a mosquito which has gametocytes in its midgut becomes infectious is $(1-\delta dt)^{\tau/dt}(1-a\gamma q xdt/(p+qx))^{\tau /dt}$.
-For susceptible mosquitoes we can now write the following transition equation.
+Due to the homogeneity of human hosts, during time interval $[t,t+dt)$, the chance that a mosquito bites a human is given by $apNdt/(pN + qNx)$, and the probability that a mosquito takes a sugar meal in time interval $[t,t+dt)$ is given by $aqNxdt/(pN + qNx)$.
+This is because sugar baits are assumed to be distributed uniformly throughout the population.
+If mosquitoes do not have any bias towards sugar baits or humans ($p=.5$), then the chance of taking a sugar meal or a blood meal will simply depend on amount of human hosts and sugar baits.

+{A susceptible mosquito ingests the parasite by biting an infected human.
+The probability of this event is $\frac{acpI_h}{Np + qNx}$.} For susceptible mosquitoes we can now write the following transition equation.